-From its beginning the Catawba Sail and Power Squadron has been active in a number of civic service activities with the goal of helping to make the Lake Wylie area a better place for those of us who love boating and other water sports.
-In addition to the programs listed below that have been adopted by the squadron, individual members spend countless hours involved in many other community civic service activities.
-Whether it is conducting FREE vessel safety examinations, picking up trash along Lake Wylie's miles of shoreline or making the boating experience available to hundreds of underpriviledged youth each year, Catawba Sail and Power Squadron members are reaching out to the community and having fun doing it.
+From its beginning the America's Boating Club of the Catawba has been active in a number of civic service activities with the goal of helping to make the Lake Wylie area a better place for those of us who love boating and other water sports.
+In addition to the programs listed below that have been adopted by the club, individual members spend countless hours involved in many other community civic service activities.
+Whether it is conducting FREE vessel safety examinations, picking up trash along Lake Wylie's miles of shoreline or making the boating experience available to hundreds of underpriviledged youth each year, America's Boating Club of the Catawba members are reaching out to the community and having fun doing it.
 We can always use more helping hands.
 Below and on the related pages you can find more detail about how we give back to the community.
+To see more about all of the America's Boating Club Civic Service activities please CLICK HERE.

 FREE VESSEL SAFETY CHECKS

-Three times each year (April, June and October) the Catawba Sail and Power Squadron holds Adopt-a-Landing events to help clean up trash and other debris at two boat landings on Lake Wylie.
+Three times each year (April, June and October) the America's Boating Club of the Catawba holds Adopt-a-Landing events to help clean up trash and other debris at two boat landings on Lake Wylie.
 One group of volunteers works around the Niviens Creek landing and another group works around the Big Allison Creek landing.
 The October Adopt-a-Landing event is held in conjunction with the Catawba Riverkeepers River Sweep project.
 The job is easy and takes approximately 2 to 3 hours.
 Obviously, the more hands the easier the work and we are always looking for volunteers to help.

 SEA SCOUT SHIP LAKE WYLIE